mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

 !!! question "Can you access the parent in the constructor?"

     No, it doesn't work because the node is not attached yet ([Concept constructors | MPS](https://www.jetbrains.com/help/mps/behavior.html#conceptconstructors)).
-Use for example a [node factory](https://www.jetbrains.com/help/mps/smodel-language-modification-operations.html#newnodecreation) to access the parent instead.
+Use a [node factory](https://www.jetbrains.com/help/mps/smodel-language-modification-operations.html#newnodecreation) to access the parent instead.

 !!! question "How can you query the context in a node constructor?"

     > Does anyone know a way to find the contextExpression from the node constructor?

-    Use a node factories instead of constructors and make use of the `enclosingNode` parameter.
+    Use node factories instead of constructors and make use of the `enclosingNode` parameter.
     Constructors are invoked always when creating a node.
 Node factories are invoked only by the editor and by the `new initialized ...` expression.

     Note: Node factories are invoked in the inverse order of constructors.
-MPS will first invoke the specific node factory and the more generic ones if the exist.
+MPS will first invoke the specific node factory and the more generic ones if they exist.

 !!! question "Is there a way to call the constructor of a super concept inside the constructor of a sub-concept?"
     > Something like: